 This morning was one of those days that just thrills you.
 The blue skies and light were so perfect at 7am that I thought I could see an eagle circling over the summit of Ben Lomond!
-It was decision time I had half promised myself a day on the hills, the Ben Dorain five by Bridge of Orchy or, on a day as good as this, go over to Garbh Bheinn in Ardgour.
-But with the wedding approaching and the plumber and tiler due on Monday, I had to strip the porch and bathroom and finish decorating a bedroom before the carpet fitter arrives next week.
-I went outside and felt the crisp early morning sun that makes you glow with happiness and saw a jogger patter past the house.
-That was the solution, a run and then some work on the house.
+It was decision time.
+I had half promised myself a day on the hills, the Ben Dorain five by Bridge of Orchy, or, on a day as good as this, go over to Garbh Bheinn in Ardgour.
+But with my daughter's wedding approaching and the plumber and tiler due on Monday, I had to strip the porch and bathroom and finish decorating a bedroom before the carpet fitter arrives next week.
+I went outside and felt the crisp early-morning sun that makes you glow with happiness, and saw a jogger patter past the house.
+That was the solution: a run and then some work on the house.

-The run was going well, with each kilometre I felt the urge to push faster, the breathing was easy and by 5km I was ahead of my PB for the year and then the left calf tightened.
-I had no option other than to limp home from the most distant location on the trail.
-The tranquillity of the morning was stupefying and I forgot about the lost run and began to enjoy walking in the early morning, the sun angled in and lit up the forest and plants like a theatre set.
-The distant views had a clarity seldom seen and the clouds were straight out of the Simpsons.
+The run was going well, with each kilometre I felt the urge to push faster, the breathing was easy, and by 5km I was ahead of my PB for the year, and then the left calf tightened.
+I had no choice but to limp home from the most distant point on the trail.
+The tranquillity of the morning was stupefying.
+I forgot about the lost run and began to enjoy walking in the early morning, the sun angled in and lit up the forest and plants like a theatre set.
+The distant views had a clarity seldom seen and the clouds were straight out of The Simpsons.
 Then Bob Marley chipped in on my iPod with 'Don't Worry, Be Happy' and I was.
-I have now painted the ceiling and after lunch, I will be stripping the porch and I might join in if the sun persists.
+I have now painted the ceiling, and after lunch, I will be stripping the porch, and I might join in if the sun persists.

 No comments: